It is quite often that people experience symptoms and pain without knowing the reason, and a herniated disc can be one of those cases.

 The spinal cord is constituted by 33 bony vertebrae with jelly-like disks in between, whose function is to keep the vertebrae in place.

-If there’s a disk rupture, the disk will leak and will irritate the surrounding nerves, thus causing herniated disk.
+If there’s a disk rupture, the disk will leak and will irritate the surrounding nerves, thus causing a herniated disk.
 This usually happens when bending, pulling, lifting, or twisting motions, causing pain and weakness.
-We present you several pain-relief exercises that will help you in cases of injured disk.
+We present you several pain-relief exercises that will help you in cases of the injured disk.

 Neck Exercises for Herniated Disk

-1. Neck ExtensionNeck Extension
+1. Neck Extension

 Lie down on your back on a bed or table.
 Your head should be placed at the edge of the bed/table.
-Carefully lower your head backwards until it hangs.
+Carefully lower your head backward until it hangs.
 Remain in this position for 60 seconds and then rest for another 60 seconds.
 Do this 5 to 15 times.

-2. Neck Retraction (Chin Tuck)Neck Retraction (Chin Tuck)
+2. Neck Retraction (Chin Tuck)

 Lie down on your bed and place your hands at your sides.
 Move your chest towards the chest and remain like this for 5 to 10 seconds.
 Do this 15 to 20 times.

-3. Shoulder RetractionShoulder Retraction
+3. Shoulder Retraction

 Stand or sit with your back to a wall, and place your arms by your sides.
-Your elbows should be bent at 90 degree angles, and your shoulders should be brought down and back so that you push the wall with the back of your arms.
+Your elbows should be bent at 90-degree angles, and your shoulders should be brought down and back so that you push the wall with the back of your arms.
 Squeeze your shoulder blades together.

-4. Isometric HoldIsometric Hold
+4. Isometric Hold

-5. Lateral BendLateral Bend
+5. Lateral Bend

 Sit straight with relaxed shoulders, and start carefully tilting your head to one side.
 Remain in this position for half a minute, rest, and do the same thing with the other side.
 Repeat his 3 to 5 times a day.

-6. Scalene StretchScalene Stretch
+6. Scalene Stretch

 Sit straight and relax your shoulders.
 Then put one hand on the back portion of your head, and start carefully tilting your head so that your eyes are turned to your armpit at an angle of 45 degrees.
 Remain in this position for half a minute, and then rest.
 Do this 3 to 5 times a day.

-7. Neck Rotationneck rotation
+7. Neck Rotation

 Turn your head to one side, while you are sitting tall with relaxed shoulders.
-Be careful not to over extend your head.
+Be careful not to over-extend your head.
 Carefully turn your head to the opposite side.
 Remain in each position for half a minute, and do this 3 to 5 times a day.

 Back Exercises for Herniated Disc

-1. Lie Face DownLie Face Down
+1. Lie Face Down

 After you wake up in the morning, lie on your stomach with your head tucked in.
-This position enlarges your lower spine curve, and relieves pain.
+This position enlarges your lower spine curve and relieves pain.

-2. Sphinx Pose in Yogaphinx Pose in Yoga
+2. Sphinx Pose in Yoga

 Lie on your stomach and push your body upwards by supporting on your elbows.
 Remain in this position for 1 to 2 seconds, and do this 6-8 times.
 Repeat this every few hours.

-3. Yoga CobrasYoga Cobras
+3. Yoga Cobras

 Lie on your stomach, and put your hands underneath your shoulders.
 Your legs should be spread wide apart.
 Press your hands against the floor until your elbows are straight or your lower back stops you.
 Remain in this position for 1 to 2 seconds, and do this 6-8 times.
 This exercise should be done every 2 hours.

-4. Standing ExtensionStanding Extension
+4. Standing Extension

-Stand up tall, and put your hands on your hips with your fingers faced downwards.
+Stand up tall, and put your hands on your hips with your fingers facing downwards.
 Arch your back as you push your hands in.
 You shouldn’t use your lower back for this.
 Remain in this position for 1 to 2 seconds and do this 6-8 times.
 Do this exercise every 2 hours.

-5. The Cat-CowThe Cat-Cow
+5. The Cat-Cow

-Place both your hands and feet on the floor, so that your legs are hips width apart, and your hands shoulder width apart.
+Place both your hands and feet on the floor, so that your legs are hips-width apart, and your hands shoulder-width apart.
 Curve your back so that your belly hangs downward.
 Breathe out and arch your back as much as you can, while you bend the neck downwards.

-6. Curl UpsCurl Ups
+6. Curl Ups

 Lie down on your back, and place one of your legs bent so that the foot is flat on the ground, and the other straight on the floor.
 To support your body, one arm should be placed under the arch of the back, while the other one supports the head.
 Then, raise the shoulders off the ground, and lower your back down.
 Dot his up to 10 times.

-7. SquatsSquats
+7. Squats

-8. Bird DogBird Dog
+8. Bird Dog

 Seeking Medical Help